-The initiative was set up in 2015, and intends to highlight and promote the link between academic and sporting success, and also aims to promote inclusivity and positive student experiences at Cambridge, sporting and otherwise, to a diverse audience of prospective applicants who may have otherwise not considered an application to be possible.
+The initiative was set up in 2015, and intends to highlight and promote the link between academic and sporting success.
+It also aims to promote inclusivity and positive student experiences at Cambridge, to a diverse audience of prospective applicants who may have otherwise not considered an application to be possible.

 In the past, HOATS have worked with local schools to deliver talks and interactive sessions about the benefits of taking part in sport regularly, what life is like at the University, and breaking down some of the stereotypes surrounding Cambridge.

-HOATS works with CUSU on their Shadowing Scheme, in which the University welcomes sixth form students to shadow student volunteers over the course of three days, to attend lectures, participate in teaching, and to experience student life in general.
+HOATS works with Cambridge SU on their Shadowing Scheme, in which the University welcomes sixth form students to shadow student volunteers over the course of three days.
+These students attend lectures, participate in teaching and experience university life.
 This is targeted towards people who have little or no experience of university, particularly those who are currently underrepresented at the University, or those who would be the first in their family to attend university.
 HOATS helps by delivering talks and organising Q&A sessions, as well as encouraging Hawks and Ospreys to sign up as student volunteers.

-Find more information about the CUSU shadowing scheme here: https://www.applytocambridge.com/shadowing/apply/
+Find more information about the Cambridge SU shadowing scheme here.

 Cambridge University Sports Service

-HOATS works with the University Sports Service to promote sport within the university, and to help promote university sport to a wider audience.
-HOATS helps to promote the annual sports fair and takes part, as well as helping with their outreach programmes.
+HOATS works with the University Sports Service to promote sport within Cambridge, and to help promote university sport to a wider audience.
+HOATS helps to promote the annual sports fair as well as helping with their outreach programmes.

-Find more about the University Sports Service here: https://www.sport.cam.ac.uk/student-sport
+Find more about the University Sports Service here.

 Power2Inspire is a fantastic company that works to increase inclusivity within sport, by delivering multiple events that aim to break down stereotypes about disability in sport.
-HOATS helps by getting involved in their multiple PowerHouseGames inclusive sports days that take place throughout the year, helping to recruit student-athlete volunteers to participate in the games along with local schoolchildren from private, state and special educational needs schools, as well as with local corporate leaders.
-Check out one of the recent events we helped out with here, which we did in collaboration with CURLFC and CULNC.
+HOATS helps by getting involved in their multiple PowerHouseGames inclusive sports days that take place throughout the year.
+Hawks and Opsreys participate in the games along with local schoolchildren from independent, state and special educational needs schools, as well as with local corporate leaders.

-We hope that in the summer of 2021, we will be able to co-host our very own Hawks & Ospreys PowerHouseGames with Power2Inspire.
+In the summer of 2022 HOATS co-hosted our very own Hawks & Ospreys PowerHouseGames with Power2Inspire.

-Find more details about Power2Inspire and their PowerHouseGames here: https://www.power2inspire.org.uk/powerhousegames/universities/
+Find more details about Power2Inspire and their PowerHouseGames here.